infiniteflight/infiniteflight-docs/get-help/aircraft-rental-passes.md

 Step 1

-: Go to the Aircraft Selection page in in the main menu.
+: Go to the Aircraft Selection page in in the main menu by tapping on the aircraft preview.